KurtWagner23/pico-project/README.md

 - Open a new terminal window and type: ```sudo openocd -f interface/cmsis-dap.cfg -c "adapter speed 5000" -f target/rp2040.cfg -s tcl```
   - This will start openocd and opens a port for gdb to listen to.
 ![alt text](assets/Pico-Debug.png)
-- :arrow_forward:: Start Debugging and Automatic Flashing
+- :arrow_forward: Start Debugging and Automatic Flashing
 - **Important**: before starting to debug you have to build manually with the build-script or [build with VS-Code](#building-template-in-visual-studio-code)

 ## How To Use Template For Your Own Projects